Savage Red 2022

 product descriptions logo

-This wine has long been a blend of different red grape varieties, it is now composed of 100% Syrah coming exclusively from Stellenbosch vineyards grown organically and planted on decomposed granite soils.
-After manual harvesting, the wine ferments spontaneously from native yeasts using 70% whole clusters.
-The wine then ages for 13 months in 500 liter barrels followed by an additional 9 months in casks.
+This wine has long been a blend of different red grape varieties, it is now made from 100% Syrah sourced exclusively from organically farmed Stellenbosch vineyards planted on decomposed granite soils.
+After hand-picking, the wine ferments spontaneously from indigenous yeasts using 70% whole bunches.
+The wine then ages for 13 months in 500-litre barrels followed by a further 9 months in foudre.
 This wine reveals intense notes of plums , wild blackberry , black cherry , blueberry , menthol , rose , lily , aromatic herbs , graphite and white pepper .
-The palate presents a beautiful fruity expression, refreshing acidity and ultra-fine tannins.
+The palate has a beautiful fruity expression, refreshing acidity and ultra-fine tannins.
 Delicate, precise and beautifully balanced.

 Where are we traveling?